 There is an incredible amount of interesting history easily accessible to any traveler.
 Whether it is through visiting a museum, wandering around a town or village, or hiking to one of the hidden Inca ruins, you will always be surrounded by the strong presence of history and of their cultural influences.

 The ancient Inca ruins are considered to be some of the most beautiful and mysterious sites in the world.
-Among the most impressive are the ruins at the Sacred Valley and Machu Picchu; best experienced when hiking the Inca Trail.
+You’ll find some of their most impressive ruins in the Sacred Valley and Machu Picchu; which are best experienced when hiking the Inca Trail.

 2. To meet the people